 With the social distancing requirements and protocols, the challenges to holding civil jury trials are quite daunting.
 A typical civil jury trial with one witness at a time involves a minimum of 23 people, including the Judge, judicial assistant, court reporter, 12 jurors and 2 alternates, plaintiff, plaintiff’s counsel, defendant, defendant’s counsel and witness.

-Multiparty construction defect cases and complex real estate matters, with multiple defendants and cross-defendants will significantly increase the number of participants.
+Multiparty cases and complex real estate matters, with multiple defendants and cross-defendants will significantly increase the number of participants.
 Remote appearances in civil jury trials creates logistical and social distancing issues relating to jury selection, jury deliberations and the handling of evidence, not to mention the challenges of safely managing a minimum of 23 people a day for a multi-day trial.

 This poses severe limitations on the number and pace of civil jury trials in the 38 courts that make up the Los Angeles County Superior Court system.
 Court hearings and calendars are being staggered to limit the number of persons in the courthouse and in each individual courtroom at a time.
 Civil jury trials and all related hearings will inevitably be staggered as well.

 In addition to the backlog of criminal jury trials, civil jury trials have been repeatedly continued, postponed and rescheduled, including a rescheduling of all unlimited civil jury trials scheduled from September 9, 2020 to October 8, 2020, in the most recent September 10, 2020, General Order.